hanielcedraz/endoGenes/README.md

- # refGenes - Reference Genes Analysis
+ # endoGene - Reference Genes Analysis
    This pipeline performs an automated analysis of the three most used algorithms to verify the stability of reference genes

 ## STEP.1 -Download this repository to a preference path:<br>